St. Gertrude Church

 A note on the symbolism of the bulldog:

-Fr.
-Ezra Sullivan, O.P. notes that “when St. Dominic's mother, Blessed Jane of Aza, was pregnant, she had a dream of a dog with a torch in its mouth, running around the world and setting everything on fire.
+Father Ezra Sullivan, O.P., notes that “when St. Dominic's mother, Blessed Jane of Aza, was pregnant, she had a dream of a dog with a torch in its mouth, running around the world and setting everything on fire.
 She went to the monastery of Santo Domingo de Silos and asked a monk what it meant.
 He replied that the child in her womb would be a great preacher, who would set the world ablaze with the fire of his words.”
-The word “Dominican” is a play on the Latin, Domini canes, which means “dogs of the Lord.”
+The word “Dominican” is a play on the Latin Domini canes, which means “dogs of the Lord.”

 Picture